nomic/roz/README.md

 *rozed* is a thin wrapper around *app*.
 Call any of the express app routing methods on it.  *namespace* from the *express-namespace* module is also supported.

-The rozed router demands that you include at least one `roz` statement in your route.
-So if you forget, say like this:
+The rozed router demands that you include at least one `roz` statement in any route you declare.
+So if you forget, like this:
 ```js
 rozed.get( "/posts/:id", doStuff )
 ```